Jean-Denis Barbié du Bocage: Life

 He was also a member of the Institut de France - on 7 November 1806, under the First French Empire he was elected an ordinary member in the Class of History and Ancient Literature, beating the Hellenist J. B. Gail and replacing the historian abbé Louis-Pierre Anquetil-Duperron (1723-1806).
 Talleyrand was already a member and on Barbié du Bocage's election he saluted the "justice of his spirit" and "the extent of his knowledge".
 Also in Barbié du Bocage's class were Ameilhon, François-Antoine de Boissy d'Anglas, Joseph Bonaparte, Brial, Champagne, Marie-Gabriel-Florent-Auguste de Choiseul-Gouffier, Clavier, Bon-Joseph Dacier (perpetual secretary from 1782), Pierre-Claude-François Daunou, Desales, Dupont, Gail, Garran de Coulon, Gaussin, Gérando, Ginguené, Gosselin, Grégoire, Louis-Matthieu Langlès, Lakanal, Lanjuinas, Laporte du Teil, Lebreton, Lebrun, Levesque, Mentelle, Mercier, Millin, Antoine Mongez, Pastoret, Petit-Radel, Pougens, Quatremère de Quincy, Charles-Frédéric Reinhard, Antoine-Isaac Silvestre de Sacy, Talleyrand, Toulongeon and Visconti.

 In 1809 he became the first professor of ancient and modern geography at the Faculté de lettres de Paris, becoming dean of the Sorbonne in 1815 as successor to Pierre-Paul Royer-Collard, as well as sitting on the academic committee of Paris from 1821.
 He also taught at the École normale.
-He had also been a member of the Société d'émulation de Cambrai since 1803 and belonged to several foreign academies, joining the Florence Academy in 1807, the Royal Society of Goetingen in 1808, the Royal Institute of Holland in 1809, the Ionian Academy in 1810 and the Prussian Royal Academy in 1811.
+He had also been a member of the Société d'émulation de Cambrai since 1803 and belonged to several foreign academies, joining the Florence Academy in 1807, the Royal Society of Goetingen in 1808, the Royal Institute of Holland in 1809 as associated member, second class, the Ionian Academy in 1810 and the Prussian Royal Academy in 1811.

 On 19 October 1814 he was made a knight of the Légion d'honneur by Louis XVIII and kept his position at the Institut Royal under the First Restoration.
 When Louis was fully restored after the Hundred Days he made Barbié du Bocage a member of the Académie des inscriptions et belles-lettres, reconstituted by royal decree on 21 March 1816.
 Also a member of the Royal Society of Antiquaries of France from 1819 onwards, he was its president in 1820 and 1824.

 In 1821 he was one of the 217 founder members of the Société de géographie, which "was instituted to compete for the progress of geography; it undertakes voyages to unknown lands; it proposes and awards prizes; it keeps up a correspondence with learned societies, travellers and geographers; it publishes unedited narratives as well as works and engraves maps".
 He presided over its first constituting meeting at the Hôtel de Ville de Paris on 15 December 1821 and he, Conrad Malte-Brun, Alexandre de Humboldt, Jean-François Champollion and Cuvier were all elected members of the society's central commission or committee.